 The Student Association of Military Osteopathic Physicians and Surgeons (SAMOPS) is a distinguished organization established to recognize the unique position that osteopathic physicians hold within the United States Armed Forces and in the defense of our nation.
-The Virginia Campus chapter has many Health Professions Scholarship (HPSP) students who have made a personal commitment to serving our nation as future military physicians.
-Upon graduation, members will serve a minimum of four years of active duty and reserve in their respective services.
-Additionally, former members of the military and military spouses are invited to join.
-The program’s mission is to promote an awareness of the profound impact osteopathic physicians have in the U.S. military and to prepare SAMOPS members for a successful transition into military careers.
+The organization’s mission is to promote awareness of the profound impact osteopathic physicians have in the United States military and to prepare SAMOPS members for a successful transition into military careers.

 Student Government Association (SGA)

 The Student Government Association (SGA) is a student-run organization that serves as the governance body for medical students.
 SGA plans activities that help to involve and excite the students, handles any issues that may arise with the student body to ensure that the students obtain the best school experience possible, and works closely with administrators, professors and clinicians to provide an environment for students to promote learning and discovery while emphasizing community, collaboration, and a spirit of unity and enjoyment for the people that we interact with on a daily basis.
 SGA is excited to be able to do great things for fellow classmates and join with the administration to make medical education a great experience.

 Student National Medical Association (SNMA)